- Identify personal views and meaning of families.

 - Recognize family-centered practice as a key component of early childhood education.

-- Examine individual family systems in which preschoolers grow and develop.
+- Examine individual family systems in which infants and toddlers grow and develop.

 - Recognize the diversity of families.